Bhagavata Purana: Study

 The largest canto with 4,000 verses, the tenth canto is also the most popular and widely studied part of the Bhagavata.
 It has also been translated, commented on, and published separately from the rest of the Srimad Bhagavatam.
-A. C. Bhaktivedanta Swami Prabhupada stated this canto is distinct from the others, albeit while warning against studying it before reading the previous nine:

 Eleventh Canto

 Consisting of 31 chapters, the eleventh canto continues the dialogue between Sukadeva Gosvami and Pariksit on the banks of the Ganges river.
 Notable additional layers of dialogue are between Narada and Vasudeva, and between Krishna and Uddhava (and in turn, other dialogues such as that between the Hamsa (swan) avatar and Brahma).
 Topics covered include the: